igemsoftware2019/SMMU-China_FluorescentGUI/README.md

 4. The Fluorescent-gui DIRECTORY is a GUI window of the program.
 It could make chart to display the standard curve and predicted concentration.

-5.The WuKong DIRECTORY is a packing launcher of the GUI program only for Windows Users!
+5. The WuKong DIRECTORY is a packing launcher of the GUI program only for Windows Users!
 It could set up the environment of the program.